 Water Stations - 7 Locations

-Race participants are please requested not to linger at the water tables as this may impede other runners in their attempts to receive water.
-Several tables will be set up at all stations to make water access easier.
-These tables will be separated by several meters.
+Race participants are asked not to linger at the water tables as this may interfere with other runners in their attempts to receive water.
+Several tables will be set up at all stations to make water access more accessible, and these tables will be separated by several meters.
 Please take your water cup with you and move well away from the tables if you wish to stop and drink for a few moments.
-Remember some people are running for time and may not appreciate congestion at the water tables.
+Remember, some people are running for time and may not appreciate congestion at the water tables.